New Zealand Railways Road Services: History

+In addition, there were many other local and urban services across the country.

+There was a certain amount of rivalry within NZR between NZRRS and the rail Traffic Branch and in many ways they competed with rather than complement each other.
+For example, many cities had bus terminals some distance from railway stations and many NZRRS routes ran parallel to and at similar times to trains.
+This animosity lasted almost to the end, with complaints as late as 1984 that buses should not be competing with trains.

 Fleet

 Early years of the Road Services saw many different brands of buses acquired with the various constituent companies.
 From Ford Model T-based cars to Straker steam trucks, to various Albion, Cadillac, Dodge and Leyland buses.
 The builders of the bodies were many and various.

 Leading up to World War II, standardisation was the call.
 During the 1940s Ford V8 and Bedford truck chassis with New Zealand Motor Bodies (NZMB) became the standard NZRRS bus.

 In 1950 a 24-seat, forward-control Commer was introduced on the Gisborne-Auckland route.
 During the 1950s NZRRS began to widely use the Bedford SB chassis fitted with NZMB bodies.
 So much so, that the Bedford SB was ordered right up until 1980.
 NZRRS eventually bought 1,240 of these chassis, which were used in suburban, local rural, and long-distance service.
 This was the largest fleet of Bedford SB buses in the world.

 During the late 1970s NZRRS, like many other operators, was having issues with the general reliability of their fleet.
 Orders were made to Volvo and Hino in an effort to find a better vehicle.
 Hino and Volvo buses and coaches were purchased right up until the end of the NZRRS.